Bogus Basin: Other activities

 The GoldRush Tubing Hill opened in the fall of 2003, constructed just west of the main parking lot for about $100,000.
 Annual revenues from the hill were expected to be four to five times that figure; revenues for its fourth season (2006–07) were just under $140,000.

 The Glade Runner is a year-round operating mountain coaster that opened in November 2017.
 The base station was constructed a few yards from the J. R. Simplot Lodge, and the mountain coaster features 4330 ft of track.

-Other summer activities are available at Bogus, including hiking, mountain biking (no lift service), and a disc golf course.
+Other summer activities are available at Bogus, including climbing, tubing, hiking, mountain biking, and a disc golf course.
 The disc golf course opened in July 2005, centered at the mid-mountain Pioneer Lodge; the upper area of chair 5 (Bitterroot) hosts the north nine, and the south nine is on the upper area of chair 2 (Morning Star).

 Bogus Basin Road

 Bogus is accessed by Bogus Basin Road (an extension of Harrison Boulevard), which twists 16 mi from the Boise city limits to the resort, only 10 mi NNE as the crow flies.

 The two-lane road turns 172 times and gains 3400 ft in elevation as the terrain changes from dry sagebrush foothills to snow-laden mountain forest.
-Originally a gravel road constructed by CCC crews (funded by the WPA) from 1938–40, Bogus Basin Road was first paved in 1962 and improved in 1998.
+Originally a gravel road constructed by CCC crews (funded by the WPA) from 1938 to 1940, Bogus Basin Road was first paved in 1962, widened in 1974, and improved in 1998.
 Before its paving, it was a one-way road in ski season, with the direction changed to downhill in the early afternoon.